Local SEO

 Do you run a local flower shop?
 Why are you not publishing articles about the coolest things to do in your neighborhood this summer?
 It may not relate directly to flowers, but it connects to your business because your company is an integral part of the community.

-Not to mention, these articles can get huge shares on social media and lead to lots of visitors on your website.
+These articles can also get substantial social media shares and lead to many visitors on your website.

 3. Locate the Best Local Keywords for Your Business

-A Keyword Planner is a wonderful tool for figuring out the right keywords to target.
+A Keyword Planner is a beautiful tool for figuring out the right keywords to target.
 When people search for local companies they generally type in the town first and then some words relating to your business.
-For example, you might do well with Naples Dentists vs. Dentists Naples FL.
+For example, you might do well with Naples Dentists vs. Dentists in Naples, FL.

 4. Use These Keywords to Optimize Your Entire Website

-Don’t overstuff your website, but start to scatter the best performing keywords throughout your site.
+Don’t overstuff your website, but start to scatter the best-performing keywords throughout your site.
 Your website content should be more than a list of keywords.
-Instead, use your primary keyword in merely 2-5% of your conversation.
+Instead, use your primary keyword in 2-5% of your conversation.

 Especially if it is a long-tail keyword.

-How many times can you really use a keyword like New York air conditioner repair in a sentence after all without sounding stodgy and boring?
+How many times can you use a keyword like New York air conditioner repair in a sentence, after all, without sounding stodgy and boring?

 Most blogs hear the idea of keywords and think more is better.
 Like everything else, moderation is best.
 Google has slammed a lot of blogs who just stuff keywords into everything they write.